<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Keep in mind that the building process should be thoroughly discussed upfront during the design phase before the construction of the pool begins.

-The installation of a fiberglass pool with an integrated tanning ledge is different from traditional pool shell installations.
+The installation of a fiberglass pool shell with a tanning ledge is different from traditional pool shell installations.
 It’s crucial to find out how your installer does this beforehand so that you can assess whether they are doing it right.

 A fiberglass pool with a tanning ledge should be installed with additional steps taken to place the tanning ledge on a sturdy foundation.
 This process involves leaving some earth under the ledge and laying clean, crushed stone underneath.
 Then, the edges of the shelf are supported with concrete blocks and grout is poured to help fill all voids and create a solid feel when walking across it.